someodd/someodd.github.io/phlog-mirror/_posts/2024-05-17-window-maker.gopher.md

 ### Browsers

 `firefox-esr`My main web browser is just the Debian-provided Firefox.
+You may want to tweak the scrollbar size (that's a thing you can do).

 https://github.com/dillo-browser/dillo -- you actually may not want to use the repo version and build it from there, because of the time of writing this i'm told the repo verison is ten years old. https://github.com/dillo-browser/dillo/blob/master/doc/install.md gopher plugin: https://github.com/dillo-browser/dillo-plugin-gopher

-### KeepassXC
+### KeepassXC: Password manager, keyring manager!

 Password manager.
+In my opinion this is crucial and fantastic for Window Maker, because Window Maker doesn't just include an SSH Agent and Secret Service integration.
+I wrote an article about this: [using KeepassXC as keyring manager](/phlog/keepass-keyring-manager.gopher.txt).

 ### deja-dup